 - Legal defense costs

-Although your homeowners and auto insurance may offer coverage for some of these situations, umbrella insurance offers a higher level of coverage and additional support to those policies.
+Although your homeowners or car insurance may cover some of these situations, umbrella insurance offers a higher level of coverage and provides additional support to those and similar policies.

 Examples of why you may need umbrella insurance

-- A guest injures themselves at your house and you’re liable for their medical bills, which add up to $700,000.
-Your home insurance covers the first $300,000, but you’ll have to pay the remaining $400,000 out of pocket, unless you have umbrella insurance.
+A guest injures themselves at your house and you’re found liable for their medical bills, which add up to $700,000.
+Your home insurance policy covers the first $300,000, but you’ll have to pay the remaining $400,000 out of pocket — unless you have umbrella insurance.

-- A dog bites somebody at your home and they sue you.
-Your liability policy will cover legal fees up to your policy limits, and your umbrella insurance will cover the rest up to its policy limits.
+A dog bites someone at your home, and the injured person sues you.
+Your homeowners liability coverage pays the resulting legal fees up to the policy limits, then your umbrella insurance covers the rest up to its policy limits.

-- You're involved in an accident that you're found liable for.
-You need to pay for the car damages, the driver’s injuries and lost wages for the time they’re in the hospital ($600,000).
-Your auto insurance liability will cover you for the first $400,000, but $200,000 still needs to be paid.
-Umbrella coverage will pay the remaining cost so you don’t have to.
+You're involved in a traffic accident and found to be at fault for it.
+You need to pay for the other driver’s car damages, injuries and lost wages for the time they’re in the hospital, totaling $600,000.
+Your auto insurance liability coverage pays the first $400,000, but $200,000 still needs to be paid.
+If you have an umbrella policy, it will cover that amount.

 - Any unintentional damage you may do to your own property.
-Your homeowners insurance or collision and comprehensive coverage in your car insurance usually takes care of that.
+Your homeowners insurance or the collision and comprehensive coverage portion of your car insurance usually takes care of that.